 Your furnace is an important part of your home’s comfort—especially during those cold winter months in Indiana.
-It is important to be prepared and know when your furnace might be at the end of its life to avoid waking up cold when the temperature drops inside.
-Here are the 7 warning signs that it might be time to replace your furnace.
+It’s important to be prepared and understand when your furnace might be at the end of its life to avoid waking up cold when the temperature drops inside.

 1. Old Age and Frequent Repairs